• Contact Info

 Primary Instructor - Spring 2021 / Spring 2022 / Spring 2023

-Explores different important themes in the humanities, check with department for specific semester topics.
+Explores different important themes in engineering, ethics, and society; check with department for specific semester topics.
 May be repeated up to 6 total credit hours.
 Formerly HUEN 3843.

 Background